Dave Bautista: Training and early career (1999–2000)

 Bautista tried out at World Championship Wrestling's Power Plant, where trainer DeWayne Bruce told him he would never make it in the wrestling business.
 He then went to the World Wrestling Federation (WWF), who advised him to train with Afa Anoaʻi at the Wild Samoan Training Center, where he trained and later competed in Anoaʻi's World Xtreme Wrestling (WXW) promotion.
 He wrestled his debut match under the ring name Khan on October 30, 1999, less than three months before his 31st birthday.
 He also trained with Marrese Crump in Muay Thai and Eskrima.

 World Wrestling Federation / World Wrestling Entertainment / WWE (2000–2010)

 Ohio Valley Wrestling (2000–2002)

 Upon signing with the WWF in 2000, Bautista was sent to Ohio Valley Wrestling (OVW), a WWF developmental territory.
 He made his OVW debut later that year under the ring name Leviathan, where he immediately joined forces with Synn.
 As a member of the "Disciples of Synn" stable, he went undefeated until being beaten at Christmas Chaos by Kane with help from Stone Cold Steve Austin.
-He later won the OVW Heavyweight Championship from "The Machine" Doug Basham before losing the belt to The Prototype.
+He later won the OVW Heavyweight Championship from Doug "The Machine" Basham before losing the belt to The Prototype.
 A few months later, Bautista left OVW after he was promoted to WWE's main roster.